With just about any lifestyle change, it’s essential to get max nutrition.

-An alternative is avocado, olive, or coconut oil.
+An alternative is an avocado, olive, or coconut oil.

-Takeaway: Get rid of the trans fats and unhealthy vegetable oil fats and replace them with the healthy fats.
+Takeaway: Get rid of trans fats and unhealthy vegetable oil fats and replace them with healthy fats.
 Once you replace these fats in your diet, your body may thank you.
 This may improve all over body function and health.

 Match Carbs to Your Activity Levels

 Carbohydrates are nutritional and controversial.
-Some believe that all carbs are problematic, while other think that our diets should primarily consist of carbs.
+Some believe that all carbs are problematic, while others think that our diets should primarily consist of carbs.